The Cost of Learning Under Multiple Change Points: Introduction

 \textbf{An anytime tracking algorithm.} We propose the \emph{Anytime Tracking CUSUM (ATC)} algorithm (Section \ref{sec:algorithm}) that tracks the evolving mean, without knowledge of the horizon~$T$ or the number of changes~$S$.
 The key design feature here is a fully data-driven adaptive restart with a selective detection mechanism, which enables stability (few unnecessary restarts), adaptivity (fast detection when shifts are genuine), and robustness to missed detections.

-\textbf{Endogenous confounding.} We quantify the cost of missed detections, leading to data acting as noise, and impacting future detection power and regret performance.
-The key to this analysis is bounding the induced reduction in signal to noise ratio (Lemma~\ref{lem:confounding}).
+\textbf{Endogenous confounding.} We quantify the cost of missed detections, causing outdated data to act as noise, and affecting future detection power and regret performance.
+The key to this analysis is bounding the induced reduction in signal to noise ratio (Proposition~\ref{lem:confounding}).

 \textbf{Logarithmic upper bound on regret.} We prove a non-asymptotic upper bound on the dynamic regret (Theorem~\ref{th:upper-bound}) showing that, even in worst-case environments where shifts may be statistically undetectable, the dynamic regret grows at most on the order of $O(\sigma^2 (S+1) \log T)$ up to problem-dependent constants.